 Now, before you start thinking that you need a lab and a Ph.D. in biology to identify mushrooms, keep in mind that this method is generally reserved for highly trained mycologists.
 Plus, it’s a time-consuming and expensive process, so it’s not practical for everyday identification purposes.

-20 Common Yellow Mushroom Species & Identification
+20 Common Yellow Mushroom Species & their Identification

 Chanterelle (Cantharellus cibarius)